prometheus/docs/content/docs/querying/rules.md

 Some examples:

-    // Saving the per-job HTTP in-progress request count as a new set of timeseries: job:http_inprogress_requests:sum = sum(http_inprogress_requests) by (job)
+    // Saving the per-job HTTP in-progress request count as a new set of time series: job:http_inprogress_requests:sum = sum(http_inprogress_requests) by (job)

     // Drop or rewrite labels in the result time series: